The best lenses for real estate photography in 2023

 • Not compatible with standard filters

-Though it is an older lens (released in 2007), the Nikkor 14-24mm is still one of the sharpest ultra-wide-angle lens options available.
+Though it is an older lens (released in 2007), the Nikkor 14-24mm is of the sharpest ultra-wide-angle lens options available.
 As a rectilinear lens, the distortion is minimal and easy to correct automatically in post.
 The distortion and chromatic aberration are also not much of an issue due to the optical design; it contains three aspherical elements and two extra-low dispersion elements.
-In addition, the lens has a Nano Crystal Coat to cut down on flare and ghosting, which is helpful when shooting towards with direct sunlight or with certain types of ceiling lights.
+In addition, the lens has a Nano Crystal Coat to cut on flare and ghosting, which is helpful when shooting towards windows with direct or with certain types of ceiling lights.

 Nikon’s 14-24mm has a fixed maximum aperture of f/2.8, and it is impressively sharp even when wide open.
 Although that wide of an aperture doesn’t come into play much for real estate photography–you want to use a smaller aperture for that–it does make this lens a bit more versatile.
 The front element does protrude a decent amount, which means you cannot use traditional filters, and it is prone to hit things, but the built-in lens hood does help protect it.